futurewei-cloud/arion/benchmark/Arion-DP_Benchmark.md

 ## Test setup

 The tests shown here includes:
   - Direct(Node <-> Node): In this setup, no Arion Cluster is envolved.
-The benchnark is performed by directly running *netperf* between docker containers in different bare metal machines with differnt MTUs:
+The benchmark is performed by directly running *netperf* between docker containers in different bare metal machines with differnt MTUs:
       * MTU 1500
 	  * MTU 9000

-  - Via Arion Cluster(Node <-> Wing <-> Node): In this setup, all traffic goes through a single Arion Wing, no direct path is allowed. same *netperf* tests are conducted for following setup:
+  - Via Arion Cluster(Node <-> Wing <-> Node): In this setup, all traffic goes through a single Arion Wing, no direct path is allowed.
+Same *netperf* tests are conducted for following setup:
     * MTU 1500, generic mode
 	  * MTU 1500, generic mode, offband oam notification on
 	  * MTU 1500, driver mode
 	  * MTU 9000, generic mode

 ## Summary of the Results

-While the results are still prelimilary, the tests are done with in house (*humble*) 10G network invironment and Arion DP is work in progress with more optimization and features to be add on, we feel initial finding is meaningful and could serve as a baseline for following development.
+Although the results are still prelimilary, the tests are done with in house (*humble*) 10G network environment and Arion DP is work in progress with more optimization and features to be added on, we feel initial finding is meaningful and could serve as a baseline for further development.
 Below are some current observations about Arion DP:
- - communication via Arion Wing can reach about the same throughput as direct communication between compute nodes with neibhgour rules(close to line rate);
+ - communication via Arion Wing can reach about the same throughput as direct communication between compute nodes with neighbour rules(close to line rate);
- - there are about *30us* extra network delay to go through Arion Wing(CN-Arion-CN) in netperf TCP_RR test compared with direct CN-CN path;
+ - there are about *30us* network delay to go through Arion Wing(CN-Arion-CN) in netperf TCP_RR test compared with direct CN-CN path;
  - enabling XDP Driver mode has about *7%* performance improvement(both throughput and latency);
  - enabling offband Direct Path OAM capability in Arion DP has about *15%* performance downgrade in terms of throughput;
  - XDP/eBPF program needs to be carefully written with performance concern in mind, the existing Arion DP performance has more than *doubled* compared to the initial version.